Chapter 5:

 8:38 PM

 At the tail end of winter, icy winds still hung around Newtonville rock.
-The darkness of night only made the desolate air of the ridge feel heavier.
+The darkness of night only made desolate air on the ridge heavier.
 Once the investigation concluded, no one was permitted to even walk around the small area.
 The media spent every night since the incident circulating stories, searching the woods, and interviewing the survivors.
 Police ran dogs and forensic scientists around the site for weeks, but nothing turned up.
 The Newtonville lights, as they’d been dubbed by locals, hadn’t occurred since the incident.
 No major information had been picked up in weeks…and that infuriated Nicolaus Thompson most of all.

-Again, he trekked back to the cliff’s edge and looked down, surveying the side of the formation.
-From that height, it looked as if it’d be impossible for someone to survive such a fall.
+Again, he trekked back to the cliff’s edge and looked down, surveying the rock formation.
+From that height, it looked as if it’d be impossible for someone to survive that rocky and jagged fall.
 He stormed back into the woods, then repeated the process over and over!
 Eventually, the young man sat down on the cold dirt, typing into his phone.
 The personal log read: [Nothing’s changed.]
-He began fussing with his hair.
+He began fussing with his spiny hair.
 “Nothing’s changed again…nothing…nothing!”
 Nicolaus exploded!
-Phone raised in the air and ready to slam it into the dirt, Nicolaus stopped when he noticed his telekinesis had activated.
-The azure haze moved about fanatically, lifting gravel, spiking like a reading on a heart monitor.
-Shaking with anger…and fear, Nicolaus attempted to calm down, but failed.
+Phone raised in the air and ready to slam it into the dirt; but Nicolaus stopped when he noticed the telekinesis had activated.
+That azure haze sputtered fanatically, lifting gravel, spiking like an erratic heart monitor!
+Shaking with anger…and fear, Nicolaus attempted to calm down, though he failed.
 “I…” On the verge of tears, the normally pessimistic and aloof Nicolaus Thompson fell to his knees.
-“I killed an innocent man…I’m a murderer…I’m so sorry!
+“I killed an innocent man.
+I’m a murderer…I’m so sorry!
 I’m so sorry, Kevin Greene!
 You were…someone’s father…and because of me…!
 I…took someone’s dad away from them!
 I don’t deserve to live!
 Fuck!”
-Nicolaus was scared to even punch the ground near himself, as he feared what the telekinesis would do.
+Nicolaus was scared to even punch the ground near himself, fearing what the telekinesis would do!
 “I don’t even know what’s going on!
 Why am I alive…Carl, Walter…Kevin…those kids…they all died and I’m…here.
 Dad…what should I do?”
 Tears streaming down his face, the answer he wanted wasn’t coming.

 Part 8